Safety at streetworks and roadworks code of practice

-Balfour Beatty was the first associate members of NJUG and I was instrumental in the creation of the associate membership.
-My team played an active role in all fields of NJUG’s activities including working parties, consultations and forums.
+I am currently the National Streetworks Manager for MGroup Services looking after our water and other utility businesses.
 I personally have been and continue to be involved in a number of National working groups including the Safety Code of Practice review (one of my drivers is the safety of those who work in the highway and those who interface with those works) and continue to advise the DfT on policy and strategy as well as lead and sit on a number of key strategy and policy working groups.

 Phil currently holds the position of Gloucestershire's Traffic Manager and has been involved in the street works industry for a number of years.
-Phil is also plays a prominent role in street works both regionally and nationally being regional chair of both South West JAG and South West HAUC .
-Phil has also been instrumental in bringing the performance scorecard work forward and the changes to the safety and street works code of practice.
+Phil also plays a prominent role in street works both regionally and nationally being regional chair of both South West JAG and South West HAUC .
+Phil has also been instrumental in bringing the performance scorecard work forward and the changes to the safety at street works code of practice.
 Phil is keen to create working relationships that drive improvement whilst allowing works promoters to carry out their essential works on the highway.

 Very simply because when it was first published the cover was Red.